devesh-anand/devesh-anand.github.io/_drafts/12-rules-for-life.md

 Before I start with the rules, the foremost rule is that you must take responsibility for your own life.

 <hr>
-<h3>Rule 1: Stand Up Straight With your Shoulders Back</h3>
+### Rule 1: Stand Up Straight With your Shoulders Back

-*To put it in simple words, the rule asks you to be more confident, stand
+*To put it in simple words, the rule asks you to be more confident, stand*